a4z/sbbdep/README.txt

  through having a static storage sbbdep is very fast in querying these information.

- currently query for package/packages and file/packages in both directions are implemented in sbbdep
+ currently query for package/packages and file/packages in both directions are implemented.

  For query/generate information sbbdep itself is not a must requirement, the sqlite3 db can be used with other programming languages or sql query tool like